MichaelGalloway404/SpellingBeeClone/README.md

 For My Senior Project at Eastern Oregon University, we were tasked with creating a Clone of the New York Times Spelling Bee app.
 Our requirements were:
 >>Front end using JavaScript, HTML, and CSS.
->>REST API using Pythons Flask library
+>>REST API using Pythons Flask library.
->>And MySQL for the database containing 80k words provided by the professor via a word.txt file
+>>And MySQL for the database containing 80k words provided by the professor via a word.txt file.

+There are excessive comments for the sake of presenting the code at the end of the semester.
+Below is a tutorial for running the app on a Windows PC.

 To run locally on WINDOWS:
 Step 1: